What Are The Benefits Of Cognitive Behavioral Therapy?You are here:

 Cognitive Behavioral Therapy is empirically based.
 This means it is provable or verifiable, rather than being based on theory alone.
-It was developed by Dr. Aaron Beck.
+Dr. Aaron Beck developed it.
 According to Dr. Beck’s model, dysfunctional beliefs or thoughts about oneself, the world, or general beliefs lead to automatic thoughts in particular situations.
 The theory indicates changes in emotional distress and problematic behaviors when strategies to change the dysfunctional thoughts are created.

 CBT has been utilized to treat a variety of disorders.
 It’s used to treat many disorders that traditional therapy was not effective with.
 Some of the most common disorders treated with CBT include: